Enhancing Sindhi Word Segmentation using Subword Representation Learning and Position-aware Self-attention: Related work

+Recently, neural sequence to sequence models including RNNs have largely gained popularity~\cite{young2018recent} by greatly simplifying the learning and decoding process in a number of NLP applications~\cite{collobert2011natural,ma2016end,yang2017neural,yao2016bi} including word segmentation~\cite{almuhareb2019arabic,shao2017cross}.
+The BiLSTM~\cite{schuster1997bidirectional} is an ideal solution to learn the sequences in a language because it has access to both the contexts of right and left directions.
+The BiLSTM network has been largely employed for word segmentation in Chinese~\cite{chen2015long,shao2017character}, Japanese~\cite{kitagawa2018long} and Arabic~\cite{almuhareb2019arabic}, and other languages~\cite{yang2017neural,yao2016bi,ma2018state} by achieving excellent performance without relying on any external feature engineering strategies.
 On the one hand, state-of-the-art sequence tagging systems rely on large amounts of task-specific knowledge~\cite{ma2016end} in the form of hand-engineered features and data pre-processing.
-On the other hand, the performance of neural models can be enhanced by incorporating unsupervised neural embeddings including classical~\cite{mikolov2013distributed}, character-level~\cite{bojanowski2017enriching}, deep contextualized~\cite{akbik2018contextual} and task-oriented~\cite{liu2018task}.
-Moreover, the success of deep neural architectures also relies on the optimal hyper-parameters selection~\cite{reimers2017optimal}.
-More recently, an attention mechanism~\cite{vaswani2017attention} in neural models has also yielded new state-of-the-art results in multiple NLP tasks.
-Furthermore, the last layer of neural models has a significant impact on performance.
-The CRF~\cite{lafferty2001conditional} is broadly used in the sequence classification tasks~\cite{kitagawa2018long,ma2016end,huang2015bidirectional,chen2015long} for decoding in neural models.
-Taking advantage of language-independent neural models for SWS, we propose a model that efficiently captures the character-level information with subword representation learning by converting the segmentation into a sequence tagging problem.
+On the other hand, the performance of neural models rely on the incorporating unsupervised neural representation learning including classical~\cite{mikolov2013distributed}, character-level~\cite{bojanowski2017enriching}, contextualized~\cite{akbik2018contextual} and task-oriented~\cite{liu2018task}.
+More recently, the integration of self-attention mechanism~\cite{vaswani2017attention} in neural models has also yielded new state-of-the-art results word segmentation~\cite{duan2020attention}.
+Moreover, the last layer of neural models has a significant impact on the performance.
+The CRF~\cite{lafferty2001conditional} is broadly used in the sequence tagging tasks~\cite{kitagawa2018long,ma2016end,huang2015bidirectional,bhumireddypalli2023enhanced} for decoding in neural models.
+Taking advantage of language-independent neural models for SWS, we propose a model that efficiently captures the character-level information with SRL by converting the segmentation into a sequence tagging problem.